-- reviewing our general compensation philosophy and overseeing the development and implementation of compensation programs; - reviewing and approving corporate goals and objectives relevant to the Chief Executive Officer, unless delegated under the Management Agreement; - reviewing and recommending to the Board incentive compensation and equity-based plans and overseeing such plans, unless delegated under the Management Agreement; - reviewing and making recommendations to the Board regarding employment agreements and severance arrangements; and - reviewing and recommending to the Board the form and amount of cash and equity compensation to be paid to or awarded to our executive officers and non-employee directors.
+- reviewing our general compensation philosophy and overseeing the development and implementation of compensation programs; - reviewing and approving corporate goals and objectives relevant to the Chief Executive Officer and the executive officers, unless delegated under the Management Agreement; - reviewing and recommending to the Board incentive compensation and equity plans and overseeing such plans, unless delegated under the Management Agreement; - reviewing and making recommendations to the Board regarding employment agreements and severance arrangements; and - reviewing and recommending to the Board the form and amount of cash and equity compensation to be paid to or awarded to our executive officers and non-employee directors.

 The Compensation Committee Charter also provides that the Compensation Committee may delegate certain duties to a consultant and/or advisor.
-The Compensation Committee met three times during 2019.
-For information on the role of management in setting our executive compensation and our use of a compensation consultant, see "Executive Compensation - Compensation Governance."
+The Compensation Committee met six times during 2020.
+For information on the role of the Manager in setting our executive compensation and our use of a compensation consultant, see "Executive Compensation - Compensation Governance."